 As far as I can tell, I experienced no negative effects from eating the einkorn wheat.
 I wasn’t hungry two hours later, nor was I suffering any digestive problems.
 I did not wake up this morning craving bread, bagels or bran flakes.

 Then again, I’m also not craving more pasta, einkorn or otherwise.
 I find myself indifferent to the stuff.
 I’d just as soon put the meat sauce over spaghetti squash.
+But if you can tolerate wheat, and have a strong urge to eat pasta, limited helpings of einkorn may be just the thing for you.

 I’ll help Anita eat up the pasta we bought, but it will probably last us a long time.
 We barely made a dent in the box of fusilli.
 Yesterday may have been the first time we’ve eaten pasta the way the Italians do: as a side dish.